John Tollemache, 5th Baron Tollemache

 Timothy John Edward Tollemache, 5th Baron Tollemache KCVO (born 13 December 1939) is an English peer and landowner.
+He is the current owner of Helmingham Hall in Suffolk, the principal seat of the Tollemache family.

+Early life and education

-He is the eldest son of Major John Edward Hamilton Tollemache, 4th Baron Tollemache (1910–1975), and his wife, Dinah Jamieson.
-He succeeded his father as Baron Tollemache in 1975 and is the current owner of Helmingham Hall, the principal seat of the Tollemache family.
+Tollemache was born in Norwich, the eldest son of Major John Edward Hamilton Tollemache, 4th Baron Tollemache of the Coldstream Guards (1910–1975), and his wife, Dinah Jamieson, daughter of Sir Archibald Jamieson.
+His father succeeded his cousin as Baron Tollemache in 1955.
+He succeeded his father upon his death in 1975.

-Education and career
+Career

-Educated at Eton College, Tollemache served as Lord-Lieutenant of Suffolk from 2003 to 2014.
+Tollemache served as Lord-Lieutenant of Suffolk from 2003 to 2014.
 Previously, he was Vice-Lieutenant of Suffolk from 1994 to 2003 and had been Deputy Lieutenant from 1984 to 1994.
 He is the patron or president of several organizations and societies.

 Tollemache was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2015 New Year Honours.

 Marriage and family

 Tollemache married Alexandra Dorothy Jean Meynell (or Maynell) in 1970.
 Lady Tollemache is a garden designer, working under the name Xa Tollemache.
 She supervises the gardens at Helmingham and has also worked on the Millennium Garden at Castle Hill in Devon, Dunbeath Castle in Scotland, and the Cloister Garden at Wilton House.

 Lord and Lady Tollemache have the following issue: